ddalki1205/dsa/README.md

-# Hospital Patient Queue System
+# Hospital Queue System

 ## Project Proposal

-### Hospital Patient Queue System for Public Hospital

-### Description
-This project aims to address common challenges in hospitals, such as long waiting times and inefficient patient tracking, by implementing a dynamic priority-based queue system.
+> This project aims to address common challenges in hospitals, such as long waiting times and inefficient patient tracking, by implementing a dynamic priority-based queue system.
 The system ensures that patients with critical conditions are attended to first, improving hospital efficiency and patient care.

----

 ## Key Components